 This training offers you an opportunity to learn and practise:

 These are the key foundations for the teaching of mindfulness-based programmes.
-All subsequent trainings are built on these.
+All subsequent training development rests on them.

-10 day Mindfulness-based Stress Reduction MBSR Teacher Training Foundation Level 1 course TTR1
+Mindfulness-based Stress Reduction MBSR Teacher Training Level 1 course

-Teacher Training Retreat, level 1 (TTR1) is an intensive 10 day experiential training course offering space for inspiration, learning and the co-creation of a supportive circle of community that is designed to immerse participants in the principles and practice of mindfulness-based teaching.
-As this is a 10 day course we also include in-depth workshops on Mindful Movement and Inquiry which often have to be taken as separate courses.
+Teacher Training Retreat, level 1 is an intensive experiential training course offering space for inspiration, learning and the co-creation of a supportive circle of community that is designed to immerse participants in the principles and practice of mindfulness-based teaching.
+We also include in-depth workshops on Mindful Movement and Inquiry which often have to be taken as separate courses.

 Our curriculum follows the UMASS CFM curriculum and also the UK Good Practice guidelines for Teaching Mindfulness and Mindfulness Teachers used by institutions such as UMASS, Bangor, Exeter and Oxford Universities and is based on the standard MBSR week course taught around the world.